 The proof uses a topological lemma first appearing in Zemke's [Zem19].
-This paper sparked a whole series of papers proving similar or related results for other functorial link homology theories (add: all citations).
+This paper sparked a whole series of papers proving similar or related results for other functorial link homology theories.

 The proof of this lemma is embedded in the proof of Zemke's main theorem: